 The Weekend Series: where to go chasing waterfalls near Brisbane this summer

 In the words of Hans Moleman, “You’re certainly doing your job today, Mr Sun!”
-We’re in the thick of summer and there’s already been some gnarly heatwaves passing through.
+We’re approaching summer and there have already been some gnarly heatwaves passing through.
 Instead of getting soupy at your local public pool (no thank you), we’ve rounded up the best swimming holes and waterfalls near Brisbane to help you cool off the natural way.

 Kondalilla Falls: Not far from the Sunshine Coast lies Kondalilla Falls, a popular retreat that sits where Skene Creek plummets into the rainforest valley.
 This spot is popular among families and groups, with plenty of parking and room for all.
 In addition to the falls, the Kondalilla National Park features a 58 km walking track, shorter tracks, overnight campsites and picnic areas.